projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 ### Account closure

-Creating a world in which people can easily move between providers also requires API access to closing an account.
+Creating a world in which people can easily move between providers also requires API access to close an account.

 As well as being convenient, this is an opportunity to improve people&rsquo;s data protection.
 Companies are already obliged to delete data when it&rsquo;s no longer needed, and storing personal information is becoming increasingly risky for companies.